 For established businesses, PNC Bank offers two unsecured business financing options: a business term loan and a line of credit.
 For both of these opportunities, no collateral is required.

-Funding amounts range from $10,000 to $100,000, although the actual time until funding is available in unknown.
-Like most banks, PNC’s interest rates are unavailable but will vary according to the prime rate reported in The Wall Street Journal for the previous month.
+Funding amounts range from $10,000 to $500,000, although the actual time until funding is available in unknown.
+PNC’s interest rates are unavailable but will vary according to the prime rate reported in The Wall Street Journal for the previous month.

 PNC Bank also offers secured financing choices for business owners using non-real estate business assets as collateral.
 The advantages of choosing a secured loan or line of credit are longer repayment term lengths (up to seven years for a loan), lower interest rates, and higher loan amounts.
 These amounts extend from $10,000 to $1 million for a line of credit and up to $3 million for a loan.
 For financing secured with real estate (residential or commercial), the repayment terms and interest rates can improve even more.